 A common condition health care providers see among patients in their 50s is high blood pressure, which is a major risk factor for heart disease and stroke.

 One reason high blood pressure is so prevalent in this age group is that the vascular system changes as we age.
-Arteries start to stiffen and become less elastic, and the pressure inside them builds.
+Arteries become less elastic, and the pressure inside them builds.
 The extra weight and stress that often accompany middle age can also contribute to creeping numbers.

 The good news: High blood pressure is manageable with medication and lifestyle modifications, including diet and exercise.
-But because the condition often lacks symptoms, it's easy to miss.
-In fact, nearly 1 in 3 adults with high blood pressure don't know they have it, according to the Centers for Disease Control and Prevention (CDC).
+Because the condition often lacks symptoms, it’s easy to miss.
+In fact, nearly 1 in 3 adults with high blood pressure don’t know they have it, according to the Centers for Disease Control and Prevention.

 That’s why Tipirneni recommends getting your blood pressure checked “more regularly” — at least every year — once you hit 50.

-If you have a blood pressure cuff at home (they cost about $30), you can check it yourself.
+If you have a blood pressure cuff (they cost about $30), you can check it yourself.
 And pharmacies and health fairs often offer blood pressure checks for free, Tipirneni points out.
-Of course, your health care provider can also take it for you.
+Of course, your health care provider can take it for you.